 How do I report an injury?

-Before submitting a claim, please read the attached instructions, in order to log in to the site.
+Before submitting a claim, please read the attached instructions.

-State Employee work-related injuries should now be reported on-line through the PMA's secure website. click here.
+State Employee work-related injuries can also be reported on-line through the CorVel's secure website. click here.

 Is the VT Dept of Labor (VDOL) first report of injury (form 1) still required?